awsdocs/amazon-connect-admin-guide/doc_source/encryption-at-rest.md

 ------

-## High\-Volume Outbound Communications<a name="encryption-at-rest-outboundcommunications"></a>
+## Outbound campaigns<a name="encryption-at-rest-outboundcommunications"></a>

-For Amazon Connect High\-Volume Outbound Communications, Amazon Pinpoint passes customer phone numbers and relevant attributes to Amazon Connect\.
+For outbound campaigns, Amazon Pinpoint passes customer phone numbers and relevant attributes to Amazon Connect\.
 On Amazon Connect, these are always encrypted at rest using either a customer managed key or an AWS owned key\.
-The Amazon Connect High\-Volume Outbound Communications data is segregated by the Amazon Connect instance ID and are encrypted by instance specific keys\.
+The outbound campaigns data is segregated by the Amazon Connect instance ID and are encrypted by instance specific keys\.

-You can provide your own customer managed key when onboarding to Amazon Connect High\-Volume Outbound Communications\.
+You can provide your own customer managed key when onboarding to outbound campaigns\.

 The service use this customer managed key to encrypt sensitive data at rest\.
 The customer managed key is created, owned, and managed by you\.
 You have full control over the customer managed key

-If you do not provide your own customer managed key, then Amazon Connect High\-Volume Outbound Communications encrypts sensitive data at rest using a AWS owned key specific to your Amazon Connect instance\.
+If you do not provide your own customer managed key, then outbound campaigns encrypts sensitive data at rest using a AWS owned key specific to your Amazon Connect instance\.

 AWS KMS charges apply for a customer managed key\.
 For more information about pricing, see [AWS KMS pricing](http://aws.amazon.com/kms/pricing/)\.